cisocrgroup/OCR-Workshop/manuals/profiler-manual.md

 installed.

 # Language Profiler

 The language profiler is a program that calculates historical spelling variants of a (historical) document using a modern dictionary.
+It is therefore able to differentiate between *real* OCR Errors and historical spelling variants of words.

 First of all this part of the manual covers the general workings of the language profiler.
 Then the more technical parts -- the compilation and installation -- of the tool are explained in more detail.
 Finally the usage of the tool and the generation of specific language profiles are covered.

 ## Overview

 In ocred text in general and in ocred historical text in particular there appear to be number of words, that do not match a regular entry in a dictionary of the text's language.
 There are different